 An interdisciplinary taught programme that combines performance practice with imaginative and rigorous critical engagement.

 This innovative postgraduate programme combines cutting edge contemporary performance practice with rigorous thinking.
-Students explore examples of contemporary performance in an atmosphere of rigorous and imaginative academic inquiry.
+Students explore examples of contemporary performance in an atmosphere of imaginative scholarly inquiry.
 Students also make their own performances in response to research questions that emerge from their artistic and scholarly work.

-In addition to the core modules, students engage with the professional landscape through seminars with visiting practitioners and through placements; and may opt to study playwriting and dramaturgy with a professional dramaturge.
+In addition to the core modules, students engage with the professional landscape through seminars with visiting practitioners and through placements.
+While there is scope to develop a wide range of work, the department has particular specialisms in Arts and Health, Performance and Disability, and Performance and Conflict.

 Sign up for course updates